jiandaoyun/nstarter/README.md

 `nstarter` is a CLI project starter for Node.js projects.
 You can pack your `tools`/`packages`/`libs`/`modules`/`code-block` into a single template project, and use `nstarter` to initiate a similiar project everywhere.

+> ⚠ This tool is currently for private testing only.

 ## Requirements

 * node.js >= 8.0